 Still, if you believe that you are refused to work on irrelevant grounds, you can apply to the Australian Human Rights Commission based on discrimination.
 The commission has the power to investigate the matter and come to conciliation between you and your employer.

-3. My Australian Passport expired two months ago.
-Can I apply for my Criminal History Check with this document?
+3. Can I apply for a Criminal History Check with an expired Australian passport?

 If your Australian Passport expired two months ago, and your employer has asked for a Criminal History Check, there is no need to worry.